Luminarys/synapse/README.md

 _\**Only required for sycli_

-Synapse and sycli can be installed with:
+Synapse can be installed with:
 ```
-cargo build --all --release
+cargo build --release
 cargo install
 ```

-If you'd just like to install one or the other:
+If you'd just like to install sycli:
 ```
+cd sycli
-cargo build -p sycli --release
+cargo build --release
 cargo install
 ```
-or vice versa.

 ## Configuration